 All volunteer-based organizations, regardless if they are community non-profits or corporate resource groups, suffer from the common problem of volunteer fatigue.
 Do you find the same few people doing all the heavy lifting?
 Do you have trouble keeping volunteers active and engaged?
 Are you struggling to build a robust leadership pipeline?
 If you answered yes to any of these questions, this workshop is for you.
 Join PFLAG and Dow as they cover key strategies for understanding and engaging your volunteer population to develop empowered teams built on trust, transparency, and accountability who are ready to tackle your organization initiatives and feed your leadership pipeline.
 Throughout this presentation, you will learn how to recognize the needs and barriers of your volunteer population, how to create inclusive volunteering opportunities that will attract, develop and reward your volunteers, as well as how to augment your organizational structure to feed your talent pipeline and leverage the strengths of your volunteer pool.
 Without a supported volunteer network, many organizations eventually collapse; don’t let that happen to yours by attending this inspirational and interactive presentation on activating volunteers.

-Improving the Retail Experience for Transgender and Nonbinary Customers
+Improving the Experience for Transgender and Nonbinary Customers

 Verizon is committed to focusing outward on the customer, ensuring that we are creating a welcoming and inclusive experience for ALL customers.
 This includes our Transgender and Nonbinary customers.
 When customers feel valued by and connected to a company, the company distinguishes itself as a leader for diversity and inclusion.
 Verizon is dedicated to building policies and training that not only protect our valued Transgender and Nonbinary customers, but also celebrate their authenticity.
-Verizon Prism, along with John Deere’s Rainbow ERG,(Possibly waiting for approval) will be discussing ongoing efforts to launch a training program, designed for frontline employees, to recognize and better serve our Transgender and Nonbinary customers.
+In this roundtable discussion, Verizon Prism will discuss ongoing efforts to launch a training program, designed for frontline employees, to recognize and better serve our Transgender and Nonbinary customers.